rhventures/react-native-dropdown-selector/example/TestInstruction.md

 ## Introduction

-This document provides detailed instruction about how to run and modify tests for `Example App` in the `react-native-dropdown-selector` project.
+This document provides detailed instruction about how to run and modify tests for `Example App` in `react-native-dropdown-selector` project.
 The example app is designed to demonstrate the usage of the `Select` and `MultiSelect` components.
+The tests are written to ensure that these components work as expected in various scenarios.

 Tests for `Example App` are based on framework [**Detox**](https://wix.github.io/Detox/).
-The main configuration file for Detox is located at `example/.detoxrc.js`.
+The main configuration file is located at `example/.detoxrc.js`.
 All the test files are located in the `example/e2e` directory.
 The tests are written in JavaScript.

-Files under `e2e` directory overview:

-1. `jest.config.js`: Jest configuration file for running tests.
-2. `SingleSelect.test.js`: Tests for `Single Selector`.
-3. `MultiSelect.test.js`: Tests for `Multi Selector`.
-4. `ClearButton.test.js`: Tests for `Clear Button`.
-5. `Theme.test.js`: Tests for `Theme Change`.
-6. `Settings.test.js`: Tests for `Settings`, including `disable` and `searchable`.
-7. `testAll.test.js`: This test file contains all the tests above, it can largely save your time if you want to test all features at the same time, as it will only launch the device and app once and reload react-native only when necessary.
-If you want to test everything really quick, please run this test file.

 ## Running Tests